 For Preschool and Kindergarten applicants, a 45 minute meeting will be scheduled.
 The first 15 minutes will give the teacher a chance to observe your child with other children in the current class.
 The last 1/2 hour the teacher will sit down for an interview with you and your family.
 We are seeking families who value our early childhood philosophy and seek a school that will provide a healthy, balanced and nurturing childhood experience.

-Step 5: Acceptance Families will be contacted shortly after Step 4 to learn if they are accepted.
+Families will be contacted shortly after Step 4 to learn if they are accepted.
 Students will begin attending Saltwater Waldorf School as arranged with the class teacher.
 Preschool students will learn of their acceptance by mid to late March.

-Step 6: Registration Once a student is accepted, the School Administrator will arrange a time to meet with your family to fill out registration paperwork and pay tution fees.
+Step 6: Registration Once a student is accepted, the School Administrator will arrange a time to fill out registration paperwork and pay tuition fees.

 Curative Education Information Waldorf education is inherently an integrative education.
 Saltwater Waldorf School has limited resources for meeting specialized needs.
 We are willing to meet with families to assess whether we are able to meet the needs of a child with special requirements.
 Applicants for admission with a diagnosed learning disability and/or a current IEP will be evaluated on a case-by-case basis.
 In determining what learners we can serve, we recognize our capabilities and limitations and our wish to meet each student’s needs with integrity.